 - 1. Press and release to unlock the driver's door.
-Note: The interior lamps will illuminate, if the control on the overhead lamp is in the DOOR position, the flashers will flash twice, and the perimeter alarm system (if equipped) will deactivate. - 2.
-Press 1 and release again within three seconds to unlock the passenger doors, the liftgate and liftgate glass.
+Note: The interior lamps will illuminate if the control on the overhead lamp is in the DOOR position and the perimeter alarm system (if equipped) will deactivate. - 2.
+Press and release again within three seconds to unlock the passenger doors, the liftgate and liftgate glass.